Vipransh-Agarwal/neofi-backend-assignment/README.md

    ```
    This will set up environment keys in your local terminal as well

-   To check it the environment variables are set:
+   To check if the environment variables are correctly set:
    ```env
    # Windows
    $env:DATABASE_URL